adrielcafe/pufferdb/README.md

 ### Core
 As the name suggests, Core is a standalone module and all other modules depends on it.

-It's API is similar to `SharedPreferences`:
+Its API is similar to `SharedPreferences`:

 ```kotlin
 val pufferFile = File("path/to/puffer/file")